Seeing the Face of Christ in the Poor

 Having encountered a poor person, or following an experience of service to the poor, we reflect together on that experience and its implications through prayer and Bible study.
 In this way we begin to learn how to cope with our own inner poverty.
 Vincentian spirituality maintains that this contemplation provides an experiential key that can help to unlock the true meaning of the Scriptures.
 This process of transformation prepares us to return to renewed service of our Lords, the poor.

 From the beginning, the role of the laity was pivotal to our mission.
-The laity revealed the needs of the poor to Vincent at both Folleville and Chatillon-les-Dombes.
+Lay women revealed the needs of the poor to Vincent at both Folleville and Chatillon-les-Dombes.
 One could say that the laity led Vincent to the poor.
-Today the Vincentian Family still shares a secular character.
-The charism comes from an association with the laity (SSVP, AMM, JMV, AIC, MISEVI).
+Today the Vincentian Family still has this character.
+Our lay groups include the Society of St. Vincent de Paul, Association of the Miraculous Medal, Vincentian Marian Youth or JMV, the International Association of Charities (AIC or Ladies of Charity), and MISEVI).

 St. Vincent de Paul